erszcz/docsh/README.md

 ```

 Let's see what docsh can give us for some OTP modules.
-We call `h/2` to get the doc for `lists:keyfind` now matter the arity:
+We call `h/2` to get the doc for `lists:keyfind` no matter the arity:

 ```
 $ erl